-A member who is no longer able to ride a motorcycle must complete and send her retirement application to the Membership Secretary in writing stating their reason to become a Retired Member.
+A member who is no longer able to ride a motorcycle must complete and send her retirement application to the Membership Secretary to become a Retired Member.
 The Membership Secretary shall confirm the member's eligibility based on the membership records.
 Retired members are required to pay dues, return their year-end letter and waiver.
 If a Retired Member regains the ability to ride a motorcycle, she may apply for an active riding membership at her highest status attained.
 However, increment award accruals shall start anew.

 To be nominated as an Officer, a member must be currently active and have attended two (2) Conventions within the preceding five (5) years.
 An Officer Elect shall become a member of the American Motorcyclist Association prior to assuming office.

 All Officers shall attend Executive Board meetings and Conventions, with the exception of the Executive Counselors.

 The Officers of the club shall be: President, Vice President, Membership Secretary, Recording Secretary, Treasurer, Supply Officer, Publicity Director, Advisory Editor, Historian, Executive Counselors, Safety Officer Liaison and Website Manager.
 They shall be members of the American Motorcyclist Association.